r0hitm/devavatar-archived/src/content/blog/syncing-obsidian-for-free-empower-your-workflow-on-any-device.md

 title: "Syncing Obsidian for Free: Empower Your Workflow on Any Device"
 description: Step-by-Step tutorial for setting up Git and GitHub to sync Obsidian notes between multiple devices for free.
 pubDatetime: 2023-06-07T00:00:00.000Z
-modDatetime: 2024-03-25T04:28:07.277Z
+modDatetime: 2024-04-13T03:43:39.154Z
 tags:
   - tutorial
 ---

 [Obsidian](https://obsidian.md/) is more than just a note-taking app—it's a powerful tool for organizing your thoughts and ideas.
 In this blog post, I'll be sharing my personal setup for syncing Obsidian notes between multiple devices (except iPhone) using Git and GitHub.
-Note that I'll assume that you're already familiar with Git and GitHub.
-So, let's dive in!
+**Prerequisites**: I assume that you can work with basic CLI and are familiar with Git and GitHub.

 ## Table of Contents